intelkevinputnam/article-rst/article.rst

 This is some stuff.

 These are some important edits for this article.
+I'm going to make some more important updates to this file.

 .. list-table::